 The New York City power blackout of 2003 was a wake-up call for AQR Capital Management to improve its disaster recovery (DR) plan.
-However, reproducing its labyrinth of DAS at a second site was "an ugly solution,"
+However, reproducing its labyrinth of DAS at a second site was "an ugly solution," according to Jerry Levine, vice president of IT at AQR.

 The firm oversees $20 billion in assets but is technically a small business with just over 100 employees.
 That said, it's managing 16 terabytes of storage in total and this is growing fast.
 When the company decided to move its headquarters out of New York to Greenwich, Conn.,